 This habit tends to develop in adolescence, according to Dr Stephen Hinshaw, a professor of psychology at the University of California, Berkeley, whose book, Triple Bind, tackles this topic.
 Teenage boys are praised for winning a game or showing confident behavior, but with girls it’s more complex.
 They can be confident, but not conceited, for example, or assertive, but only if it doesn’t upset anyone otherwise they can expect to be called bossy.
 “Girls are more often rewarded for focusing on others’ feelings while boys are more often rewarded for asserting themselves,” he writes.

 How to get the balance right

-There are plenty of instances when you really don’t need to apologise, according to McLean.
+According to McLean, there are plenty of instances when you really don’t need to apologize.
 These include doing so for other people’s mistakes, for needing help, more information or resources, or for an answer on a decision.
 “It’s also self-sabotage to apologize during discussions about salary or when you’re negotiating flexible working or parental leave,” she said.
 “And you should definitely never apologize for having an opinion and speaking up.”

-That’s not to say that everyone should give up apologising at work, explains McLean.
+That’s not to say that everyone should give up apologizing at work, explains McLean.
 “If you’ve made a mistake or harmed someone, obviously a genuine apology is in order,” she said.
 “It can be a great way to heal divisions and calm people down.
 My advice is to save your apologies for situations that really warrant a sincere apology.”

 What does a good apology look like?

 Nobody’s perfect and there are times when you will want to apologize.
 For McLean, the way to do so professionally is to admit your mistake and acknowledge what’s gone wrong.
 “Be specific about it,” she said.
 “You’re apologizing for one mistake, not for existing.
-Then focus on what you’ve learnt and suggest a solution or plan to put it right.”
+Then focus on what you’ve learned and suggest a solution or plan to put it right.”

 Do it as soon as reasonably possible, especially if a delay risks making the problem bigger.
 “Take responsibility and don’t blame others, particularly if you’ve let down the team, actually use the words ‘I’m sorry’,” she said.
 “Then clearly and concisely acknowledge what it is you did wrong.”